 Low FODMAPs diet

 Low FODMAPs diet stands for a diet low in fermentable oligo-saccharides, di-saccharides, mono-saccharides and polyols.
 These fermentable carbohydrates are food for bacteria that are overgrowing in the small intestine.
 If we cut the food supply for the bacteria, we are going to prevent further growth and re-population.
 Low FODMAPs diet is typically recommended between 4-12 weeks, after treatment of SIBO, before a gradual re-introduction of foods.

 As it can be difficult to prepare meals that strictly adhere to low FODMAPs, I often recommend Epicured food delivery to patients, to supplement their home-cooked low FODMAPs meals.
 The Monash University low FODMAP diet app can also be helpful in providing guidance with low FODMAPs diet.
-Note that this is not intended to be a long term diet, not only because it is impractical, but also because it is restrictive and, as a result, can lead to nutritional deficiencies.
+Note that this is not intended to be a long-term SIBO diet or long-term diet in general, not only because it is impractical, but also because it is restrictive and, as a result, can lead to nutritional deficiencies.

 SIBO Info website has a wealth of information on dietary protocols for SIBO.
 Given that the low FODMAPs diet is restrictive, it is important to work with your healthcare provider on the timeline and strategy of food re-introduction.

 An elemental diet for 14-21 days has also been shown to be effective in improving bowel symptoms and eradicating SIBO.
 It is usually recommended for individuals who cannot tolerate antibiotics or who do not respond to antibiotic therapy.
 To learn more about it, continue to read here.

 As a longer-term dietary solution, that is not as restrictive as low FODMAPs, Dr. Mark Pimentel and his team developed a low fermentation diet at Cedars-Sinai.
 This diet is more practical to maintain long-term.